kudobuilder/kudo/keps/0008-framework-testing.md

     TypeMeta
     // Override the default metadata.
 Set labels or override the test case name.
     ObjectMeta

     // Objects to delete at the beginning of the test case.
     Delete []corev1.ObjectReference

+    // Indicates that this is a unit test - safe to run without a real Kubernetes cluster.
+    UnitTest bool

+    // Allowed environment labels
+    // Disallowed environment labels
 }
 ```

+Using a `TestCase`, it is possible to skip certain tests if conditions are not met, e.g., only run a test on GKE or on clusters with more than three nodes.

 #### TestAssert object